Structures and Lagrangian statistics of the Taylor-Green Dynamo: Conclusions

 Lagrangian data allows for a clear identification of these three regimes.
 The statistics of the magnetic and the velocity field changes drastically from one phase to another.
 The magnetic field PDFs are strongly non-Gaussian in the kinematic phase and quasi-Gaussian in the saturated regime.
 PDFs of magnetic and velocity energy increments along tracer trajectories are skewed.
 We find a positive skewness for the magnetic energy which reduces from the kinematic to the saturated phase.
 The skewness of the kinetic energy is negative during the kinematic phase and is even smaller during the saturated phase.
 The evolution of the skewness of PDF energy increment is clearly due the energy transfer between the kinetic and magnetic energies.

 Temporal correlations extend much longer in the saturated regime than in the kinematic one and exceed significantly one large-eddy turn-over time.
 This is in agreement with increased temporal correlations of the external kinetic energy injection rate due to the action of the Lorentz force.
 Remarkably, we find a clear scaling regime of magnetic field increments along particle trajectories at time scales approximately ranging from one to ten large-eddy turn-over times.
-The measured exponents seem not or only weakly to depend on the Prandtl number and Reynolds number.
-High-order scaling exponents of the Lagrangian structure functions show that these long-time magnetic field increments are intermittent.
+High-order scaling exponents of the Lagrangian structure functions show that these long-time magnetic field fluctuations are intermittent and that intermittency is increasing with increasing magnetic Prandtl number.
 The second-order scaling is consistent with a power-law observed for the corresponding frequency spectrum and that of fluctuations of the total magnetic energy of the system.

 Finally, we would like to briefly mention that we do not observe a long time scaling regime for simulations with an ABC force.
 If it is specific to the Taylor-Green force or if also other forces develop it has to be investigated in future work.